woodpecker-ci/woodpecker/docs/docs/92-development/09-swagger.md

 - first word after `@Summary` and `@Summary` are always uppercase
 - `@Summary` has no `.` (dot) at the end of the line
-- model struct's shall use custom short names, to ease life for API consumers, using `@name`
+- model structs shall use custom short names, to ease life for API consumers, using `@name`
 - `@Success` object or array declarations shall be short, this means the actual `model.User` struct must have a `@name` annotation, so that the model can be rendered in Swagger
 - when pagination is used, `@Param page` and `@Param perPage` must be added manually
 - `@Param Authorization` is almost always present, there are just a few un-protected endpoints